Georgia Small Claims Court: An Overview

 How long does the defendant have to answer the small claims court complaint?

-In Georgia, the defendant may file a written answer, or make a personal appearance, within 30 days.
+In Georgia, the defendant must file a written answer, or make a personal appearance, within 30 days to avoid default.

 Are attorneys allowed in small claims court in Georgia?